 Lingering Lead: Strategies for Eliminating Familial Status Discrimination Due to Lead Paint, 2 BEARING WITNESS: J. L. & SOC.
 RESP.
 22 (2014).

-Catherine LaRaia is a Clinical Fellow and Director of Investigations and Outreach in the Suffolk Law School’s Housing Discrimination Testing Program (HDTP).
+Catherine LaRaia is a Practitioner in Residence and Director of Investigations and Outreach in the Suffolk Law School’s Housing Discrimination Testing Program (HDTP).
 Attorney LaRaia develops and implements testing to detect housing discrimination.
 She works with enforcement and legal service agencies to investigate discrimination complaints.
 In addition, Attorney LaRaia coordinates testing related to systemic audits and larger research initiatives.
 Attorney LaRaia also provides trainings on state and federal fair housing laws to communities, real estate professionals and first time home buyers.
 Attorney LaRaia also oversaw testing conducted as part of the recent study "Qualified Renters Need Not Apply: Race and Voucher Discrimination in the Metro Boston Rental Market".
 Prior to joining HDTP, Attorney LaRaia served as a public defender with Committee of Public Counsel Services for six years in District and Superior Courts throughout the Commonwealth.
 Attorney LaRaia received her J.D. from Northeastern University School of Law and her bachelor’s degree from the University of Massachusetts, Amherst.

 Ana Vaquerano, a native of El Salvador, is a long-term resident of Chelsea who has worked tirelessly for the community for over twenty-five years.
 Ana has worn many hats in her work with Suffolk University Law School; program coordinator, administrative assistant, secretary-receptionist, paralegal and intake worker among other responsibilities.
 She has been honored for her outstanding client service by the Massachusetts chapter of the National Lawyers Guild and also by many other organizations.
 Her fluent Spanish has made her an invaluable resource for clinical students, colleagues and clients.
 And she has volunteered for several years to accompany undergraduate students in a program of work and learning in a rural village in El Salvador.
 Her dedication to public service is an example and an inspiration to her colleagues and the students at Suffolk University Law School.
 Ana is married and has three children and two grandchildren.